mohammad-oghli/CV-Models-Service/README.md

 ## Models Containerizing using Docker [MLOps]

-The project root directory containing different `docker-compose` file for running each model application.
+The project root directory containing different `docker-compose` files for running each model application.

 Each service has its own `Dockerfile` for deploying and running it using Docker engine.